testingitman/backtester/README.md

 ## Zerodha Login

 Set `kite_api_key`, `kite_api_secret` and `kite_redirect_uri` in `config.yaml`.
+Start the Spring Boot backend and the Vite dev server as described above.
-After starting the backend visit `http://localhost:5173/login` (during development) and click **Login with Zerodha**.
-Complete the OAuth flow and the backend will store the returned access token in memory.
+Then open `http://localhost:5173/login` and click **Login with Zerodha** to begin the OAuth flow.
+On success the backend stores the returned access token in memory for subsequent API calls.

 ## RSS Monitor